 They collaborate with several other space companies on various projects, such as space probes like Rosetta, Venus Express, and Mars Express, and orbital telescopes like COROT and XMM-Newton.
 With NASA, they have worked on missions like PARASOL (the Earth-observing research satellite) and CALIPSO (the environment and weather satellite).

-The agency is also involved in a non-profit International Cospas-Sarsat Programme (which aims to develop a search and rescue satellite system) and in the Galileo Navigation Programme alongside European Space Agency.
+The agency is also involved in a non-profit International Cospas-Sarsat Programme (which aims to develop a search and rescue satellite system) and in the Galileo Navigation Programme alongside the European Space Agency.

 7. Japan Aerospace Exploration Agency (JAXA)